adhupraba/go-discord/README.md

 3. **Adding new environment variables (Important)**:

-Whenever a new `NEXT_PUBLIC_` env needs to be added, make sure to update the `dockerfile.dev.client` or `dockerfile.prod.client` with a placeholder value and add that env entry into `entrypoint.sh` so at runtime the placeholder is replaced with appropriate value taken from the supplied `.env.client` file in the docker compose file.
+Whenever a new `NEXT_PUBLIC_` env needs to be added to the client, make sure to update the `dockerfile.dev.client` and `dockerfile.prod.client` with a placeholder value and add that env entry into `entrypoint.sh` so at runtime the placeholder is replaced with appropriate value taken from the supplied `.env.client` file to the docker compose file.

 4. **Build and Run the Docker Containers**: